Keiko Sonoi: Typecasting

 Because she was considered too small of stature for male roles, but largish for female roles, she became type-cast for the sanmaime (a short-of- handsome, comic male) or elderly role.
-Even though one Takarazuka director, asserted that the Revue had precious few sanmaime talents, and "only the truly skilled can execute sanmaime parts", Sonoi herself despised being called sanmaime.
+Even though one Takarazuka director, Chōken Maruo asserted that the Revue had precious few sanmaime talents, and "only the truly skilled can execute sanmaime parts", Sonoi herself despised being called sanmaime.

 Takarazuka Films

 In 1938, Takarazuka Films was established, and she was cast in several of its movies, until the production company was forced to shut down in 1941 as the war-times situation turned more serious.
-She appeared in ("Female Students of a Military Nation", 1938), Yama to shōjo ("A Mountain and a Girl", 1939), ("Primrose" 1939), Minami jūjisei ("Southern Cross", 1941).
+She appeared in Gunkoku jogakusei|Gunkoku jogakusei ("Female Students of a Military Nation", 1938), Yama to shōjo ("A Mountain and a Girl", 1939), Yukiwarisō|Yukiwarisō ("Primrose" 1939), Minami jūjisei ("Southern Cross", 1941).